Coronavirus updates on news page

 The Swimming Pool for 2020 season will remain closed.
 Please see notice on the Swimming Pool page

-The next Parish Council Meeting, Village Hall Trust and the Recreational Ground Trust meeting will be held on 21st September 2020 at 7.30pm held by Zoom Video Conferencing
+The next Parish Council Meeting, will be held on 19th October 2020 at 7.30pm held by Zoom Video Conferencing

 Tintinhull is a popular and attractive conservation village lying in a rural part of South Somerset, adjacent to the ancient Fosse Way now partly followed by the A303.